taolson/Admiran/doc/Language.md

 * a literal unboxed `word#` to match with the result to select between alternatives
 * a saturated constructor pattern with only variable or wildcard parameters

-The first instance can be used to perform low-level builtin operations, e.g.
+The first instance can be used to perform low-level built-in operations, e.g.

-    case a# +# b# of r# -> I# r#        || builtin addition on unboxed words
+    case a# +# b# of r# -> I# r#        || built-in addition on unboxed words

-The second instance is typically used when performing a switch on a builtin cmp# function:
+The second instance is typically used when performing a switch on a built-in cmp# function:

     case a# cmp# 0# of
       0# -> EQ  || cmp# returns 0# if arguments are equal